DOI-ONRR/blog-nrrd/src/pages/homepage-graphic/index.md

 ## Writing a usability plan

-Additionally, we needed a [usability plan](https://github.com/ONRR/research/blob/master/nrrd-research/38_HomepageGraphic/Homepage%20Graphic%20Plan%20and%20Guide.md) a task which Brandi undertook.
-Shannon gave her an interview guide which Brandi based her plan on.
+Additionally, we needed a [usability plan](https://github.com/ONRR/research/blob/master/nrrd-research/38_HomepageGraphic/Homepage%20Graphic%20Plan%20and%20Guide.md).
+Shannon provided an interview guide which Brandi based her plan on.

 The introduction was similar, however some content from the guide was adjusted to suit our particular task.